On the Banks of Plum Creek: Reception

 Virginia Kirkus had handled Wilder's debut novel Little House in the Big Woods for Harper & Brothers as its book editor from 1926 to 1932.
 In Kirkus Reviews, her semi-monthly bulletin from 1933, she awarded this novel a starred review (as she did its one predecessor and two successors, books 3 to 6 and no others).
 "If anything, it is better than her enchanting Little House in the Big Woods...Laura is always in trouble, but a staunch young person when brought to the text.
 It is perfect Americana."

 The novel was the first of five Newbery Honor books for Wilder, books 4 to 8 in the series.

 In 1997, the novel was challenged by two parents from Winnipeg, Canada who took issue with the portrayal of Native Americans in it and wanted a local school division to pull it from its libraries and lessons.
 The word "Indian", referring to Native Americans, appears 12 times in it, most of them dealing with the Ingalls family's time in Indian Territory.
 However, at one point Mary tells Laura to keep her sunbonnet on or "You'll be as brown as an Indian, and what will the town girls think of us?"
-She also says, "I wish I was an Indian and never had to wear clothes!"
+Laura also says, "I wish I was an Indian and never had to wear clothes!"
 The complaint was eventually withdrawn.